KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 "Thanks for coming out," Plait said, shaking hands with Joshua.

 Joshua followed Plait outside and around to a shaded area with park benches.
 They sat down and Plait spoke in his best friendly cop manner.
-"Joshua, I did some searching today on the members of your gaming group and I found something curious.
-I know "
+"I did some searching today on the members of your gaming group and I found something curious."

+Joshua was all ears as he leaned in to hear better over the sound of air conditioners grinding away nearby.

+"Apparently your father and Tripp's father were both involved in some kind of super secret government project around the time you both were born.
+Do you know what that might be about?"

+Joshua felt a headache coming on.
+He used to get really bad migraines regularly but in the past year they had occurred much less frequently.
+He also didn't normally get them until late at night.
+Maybe he was jut reacting to what the detective was asking.

+"My parents died in that car crash when I was a teenager.
+Taggert told me he had rigged the car to crash, but you left me the Police report on the brakes.
+It said there was nothing wrong with the brakes.
+I don't know what to make of that anymore.
+But I don't know anything about Tripp's dad or my dad being involved in anything together."

+Plait studied the kid's face for a moment before continuing.
+His brow was creased like someone who had a headache.
+"Jo and Tripp are fraternal twins.
+Different mothers, same father.
+Greg Thomas was involved with some kind of hush, hush government project but I have no idea what was it was about.
+I suspect that your father might be involved.
+If I were you, I'd ask Greg what he knows.
+I think it could help you rest a little easier about how your parents died."

+Joshua sat back and put a hand on his forehead.
+He looked back at Plait with confusion.
+Plait seemed like he didn't have anything else to say.
+It was like finding out your dad was a secret agent or Indiana Jones or something.
+Joshua just couldn't process any of it.
+He stood up and started to excuse himself.

+"I promised Greg I wouldn't let Jo know he was her father.
+Can you please keep that between the two of us?"

+Joshua nodded absently as he walked away back to his car.
+Plaint watching him get in and back out before going back inside to press on with his research.
+He wasn't sure he had done the right thing but he felt the kid deserved to know the truth about his parents.
+No matter how insane that truth might turn out to be.

+## Chapter 12